-On all platforms, display a list of Perforce variables without changing their values.
+p4 set On all platforms, display a list of Perforce variables and their origins without changing their values. p4 set -q On all platforms, display a list of Perforce variables in a format suitable for scripts to parse without changing their values. p4 set P4MERGE= On Windows or OS X, unset the value of P4MERGE . p4 set P4PORT=ssl:tea:1666 On Windows, set a variable telling Perforce applications to connect to a Perforce service at host tea , port 1666 , via SSL.

-p4 set P4MERGE= On Windows or OS X, unset the value of P4MERGE . p4 set P4PORT=ssl:tea:1666 On Windows or OS X, set a variable telling Perforce applications to connect to a Perforce service at host tea , port 1666 , via SSL.
 The variable is set only for the current local user. p4 set -s P4PORT=ssl:tea:1666 Set P4PORT as above, but for all users on the system.
 You must have administrative privileges to do this. p4 set -S p4svc P4PORT=1666 For the Windows service p4svc , instruct p4s.exe to listen on port 1666 for incoming connections from Perforce applications.
 You must have administrative privileges to do this. p4 set P4EDITOR="C:\File Editor\editor.exe" On Windows, for the current local user, set the path for the default text editor.
 The presence of spaces in the path to the editor's executable requires that the path be enclosed in quotation marks.